edakturk14/fuel-dapp-template/README.md

 # Fuel dApp Template ⛽🌴

 The Fuel dApp Template is a developer-friendly starter kit for quickly building decentralized applications on the Fuel network!
-This template is built using NextJS, DaisyUI, Forc, Sway, and TypeScript.
+This template is built using NextJS, TypeScript, Tailwind CSS, Forc and Sway.

 - Out-of-the-box local toolchain & wallet setup
 - Easily deploy your smart contract in Sway to your local toolchain or the Fuel Beta-3 testnet